This article will cover how to use Bark for Schools as a Reviewer.

 Want to help us in our mission to protect every student and every school and district in America for free?

-This page provides you with an email template that can be used to send schools and/or districts you know that could benefit from Bark like you have.
+This page provides you with an email template that you can send to schools and/or districts that you know could benefit from Bark for Schools.